Michael Elling Profile

 SpectralShifts Blog

-I’ve been waiting nearly 2 decades for Big Bang II.
+Since I began covering the sector in 1990, I’ve been waiting for Big Bang II.
 An adult flick?
 No, the sequel to Big Bang (aka the breakup of MaBell and the introduction of equal access) was supposed to be the breakup of the local monopoly.
-Well thanks to the Telecom Act of 1996 and the well-intentioned farce that it was, that didn’t happen and equal access officially died (equal access RIP) in 2004.
-Or did it?
+Well thanks to the Telecom Act of 1996 and the well-intentioned farce that it was, that didn’t happen and equal access officially died (equal access RIP) in 2005 with the Supreme Court's Brand-X decision vs the FCC.
+If it died, then we saw a resurrection that few noticed.

 I am announcing that Equal Access is alive and well, albeit in a totally unexpected way.
-Thanks to Steve Jobs’ epochal demands put on AT&T to counter its terrible network, every smartphone has a 802.11 backdoor built-in.
-Together with the Apple and Google operating systems being firmly out of carriers’ hands and scaling across other devices (tablets, etc…) a large ecosystem of over-the-top, unified communications and traffic offload applications is developing to attack the wireless hegemony.
+Thanks to Steve Jobs’ epochal demands put on AT&T to counter its terrible 2/3G network coverage and throughput, every smartphone has an 802.11 (WiFi) backdoor built-in.
+Together with the Apple and Google operating systems being firmly out of carriers’ hands and scaling across other devices (tablets, etc…) a large ecosystem of over-the-top (OTT), unified communications and traffic offloading applications is developing to attack the wireless hegemony.

 Comments: